Welcome to the Deaf Way Film Festival

 *The deaf community is defined as Deaf, DeafBlind, DeafDisabled, and hard of hearing.

 Join us for an exciting and inspiring weekend celebrating Deaf culture, film, and community.
 Below is a summary of our planned events.
-Please note that the schedule is subject to change, and full details will be confirmed after film selections are finalized.
+Please note that the schedule is subject to change.

-All screenings and panels will take place at Elstad Auditorium.
-Pre-event and networking gatherings will be hosted at venues.
+All screenings and panels will take place at Elstad Auditorium with the exception of two films which will be shown at SAC 1011.
+Pre-event and networking gatherings will be hosted at other locations.

 Explore our scheduled panels, workshops, and community events happening throughout the festival weekend.